 The International Military Tribunal for the Far East (IMTFE), informally known as the Tokyo War Crimes trial, lasted two and a half years, from April 29, 1946, to November 12, 1948.
 In contrast, the far better known international Nuremberg Trial lasted a little less than a year.
 Established to try Japanese officials involved with perpetrating World War II, the IMTFE set a greater precedence for international law than Nuremberg yet is relatively under-studied in comparison.

-The University of Virginia Law Library provides a new portal to investigate the IMTFE through the Frank S. Tavenner, Jr., Tokyo War Crimes Trial Collection.
-Over 20,000 pages housed in 26 boxes comprise this archive of Tavenner’s personal papers regarding the International Prosecution Section (IPS) of the IMTFE.
+The University of Virginia Law Library provides a new portal to investigate the IMTFE through the papers of three members of the prosecution team and one defense counsel member.
+The collection of Frank S. Tavenner, Jr., a graduate of the University of Virginia Law School in 1927, includes over 20,000 pages housed in 26 boxes, forming an archive of Tavenner’s personal papers regarding the International Prosecution Section (IPS) of the IMTFE.
 Charged with prosecuting 28 accused Japanese individuals, the IPS carefully constructed legal arguments to prove war criminal acts.
 Tavenner, serving as the Acting Chief Prosecutor during the time Joseph B. Keenan was in the United States, acted as a leader in the development of the prosecution’s case.

 Few other institutions own such extensive, well-organized collections regarding the IMTFE.
 In addition to the Frank S. Tavenner Collection, we hold two other collections from the Prosecution side, the Roy L. Morgan and C. J. Phelps papers, and one from the Defense team, the G. Carrington Williams papers.
+In addition, we formed a partnership with the Virginia Historical Society to provide online access to prosecutor David N. Sutton's papers through this website.
 In the post-war era, Tavenner and these other individuals sat at a unique crossroads in the development of international legal standards.

 Our digitization efforts seek to bring these legal documents to life by amplifying their resonance through synthetic exhibits.
 Our aim is to reach legal scholars, researchers and general-interest users by creating a unique “documents+” experience.
 Scholars now have access to these primary documents to investigate legal precedence for the international criminal court while general users can learn more about this important but under-studied tribunal.